-Ensure that all of the design elements and features of your sales page looks great on smartphones and tablets.
+Ensure that all of the design and conversion elements and features of your sales page looks great on smartphones and tablets.

 The beauty of using a plugin like Thrive Architect is that you can design and optimize your sales page template for mobile screens.

 Finally, I want to give you some tips on creating powerful call-to-action buttons.

 In e-commerce, long gone are the days when you only had a few options to add CTA text to your buy now buttons.